 (a) that the details that you provided in the Client Registration Form are in every respect true and accurate and that you will inform us as soon as reasonably practicable after such details change.

 (b) that in making an Order and/or performing any Contract:

 (i) you have power and authority to do so;

 (ii) you will not breach any law in England and Wales or any other relevant jurisdiction;

-(v) that you consent to our including your full name, address, our reference number and any other details required by law on the payment details to be sent to the Recipient’s Payment Service Provider;
+(iv) that you consent to our including your full name, address, our reference number and any other details required by law on the payment details to be sent to the Recipient’s payment service provider;

 If you are unable to make the representations and warranties set out in Clause 19.1, you will inform us prior to making an Order.

 19.2 Each representation and warranty under Clause 19.1 shall be deemed repeated on each occasion you place an Order, enter into a Contract, submit an instruction for Payment or we process a Payment.